lpnh/nushell-data-wizardry/filters.md

 ╰───┴──────┴───────┴─────────────┴─────────────┴─────────────┴───────┴──────┴─────╯
 ```

+### values

-`values`: Given a record or table, produce a list of its columns' values.
+Given a record or table, produce a list of its columns' values.

 ```
 ♥  : open --raw dnd.xlsx | from xlsx | get Spells | get 0 | values